radwo/radwo.github.io/_posts/2017-04-08-diff-merge-ansible-vault-files.markdown

 ---
 layout: post
-title: Diff and merge ansible vault files
+title: Diff and merge of ansible-vault files
 ---

 [Ansible](https://www.ansible.com) is a great tool for all kinds of automations.
 Very simple and intuitive.
 We use it with  [playbooks](http://docs.ansible.com/ansible/playbooks.html) and [ansible-vault](http://docs.ansible.com/ansible/playbooks_vault.html) to generate and propagate configuration files across our servers, both on production and staging/development environments ([because config is a place to separate credentials between environments](http://www.schneems.com/2017/03/21/config-behavior-versus-credentials)).